Giants vs. Cowboys

 New York vs. Dallas Odds

-AI algorithm Remi is pouring through mountains of stats on each team.
+AI algorithm Remi is pouring through mountains of data points on each line.
 In fact, anytime the New York vs Dallas trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme altitude seemingly never follow normal, predictable patterns.
+Not to mention games played at extreme altitude seemingly never follow normal, predictable betting trends.

 New York vs Dallas Opening Odds